 This fascinating quarter of Bristol has been a shopping area for hundreds of years.
-In medieval times, Bristol’s population outgrew the ancient walled city, and overflowed from St. John’s Gate up the steep hillside around Christmas Steps ( formerly Queen Street) and onto St. Michael’s Hill.
-At the foot of Christmas Steps Tudor wood-framed shops and adjacent s the stone arched entrance to St. Bartholomew’s Hospital founded in 1240.
+In medieval times, Bristol’s population outgrew the ancient walled city and overflowed from St. John’s Gate up the steep hillside around Christmas Steps ( formerly Queen Street) and onto St. Michael’s Hill.
+At the foot of Christmas Steps there are Tudor wood-framed shops and the stone arched entrance to St. Bartholomew’s Hospital founded in 1240.
 From 1532 it became Bristol Grammar School and then Queen Elizabeth Hospital school (1767-1847).

 Colston Street has the Colston Hall at its foot with its Byzantine sandstone columns, and is lined with shops dating from the 1600’s to the 1900’s (the top end becoming Upper Maudlin Street).
 Opposite Christmas Steps is Zero Degrees Restaurant and micro-brewery. built on the site of the old Horsedrawn Tramsheds (1875) which stabled sixty horses and Bristol’s double-deckered trams.
 Below Colston Street are narrow lanes of brooding warehouses, a reminder that the docks once reached this area overlooked by the Catholic church of St. Mary Quay.